-While popular Greek Islands like Santorini, Mykonos and Crete have lots to offer, for those who want to stray off the well-beaten tourist path and experience the delights of more undiscovered isles, these 15 are all sure to provide just what you’re looking for and then some.
+While popular Greek Islands like Santorini, Mykonos and Crete have lots to offer, for those who want to stray off the well-beaten tourist track and experience the delights of more undiscovered isles, these 15 Greek Islands are all sure to provide just what you’re looking for and then some.

 Top 15 Undiscovered Greek Islands